-Could a Community Development Loan1 be right for me?
+Could a Non-Traditional Loan1 be right for me?

 What’s another option for non-traditional mortgage borrowers looking for alternative income verification home loans?
-Quontic’s Community Development Loan, or CDL, program.
+Quontic’s Non-Traditional Loan program.

 Because Quontic is one of only 3% of U.S. banks bearing a Community Development Financial Institution (CDFI) certification, it’s part and parcel of our mission to help underserved communities.
-One important way we’re doing that is through Community Development Loans (CDL), which don’t use the same standard income verification process as conventional loans do.
-Instead of providing tax returns and other typical documentation, CDL borrowers are qualified based on a holistic financial and credit profile, which may make these loans more attainable for self-employed borrowers and other non-traditional earners.
-Community Development Loans also accept up to 100% of down payments, closing costs, and reserves as gift funds.
+One important way we’re doing that is through Non-Traditional Loans, which don’t use the same standard income verification process as conventional loans do.
+Instead of providing tax returns and other typical documentation, Non-Traditional Loan borrowers are qualified based on a holistic financial and credit profile, which may make these loans more attainable for self-employed borrowers and other non-traditional earners.
+Non-Traditional Loans also accept up to 100% of down payments, closing costs, and reserves as gift funds.
 Quontic is licensed to lend in all 50 states.
 Our loans are available to both first-time homeowners and those looking to refinance existing assets, including investment properties.